enso-org/enso-archive/doc/distribution/specification/distribution.md

 │   └── enso.jar  # Che main executable of the distribution.
 CLI entry point.
 ├── lib           # Contains all the installed libraries for this compiler version.
 │   ├── Http      # Every library directory may contain multiple versions of the same library.
-│   │   ├── 3.1.0 # Every version subdir is just an Enso package containing the library.
+│   │   ├── 3.1.0 # Every version sub-directory is just an Enso package containing the library.
 │   │   │   ├── package.yaml
 │   │   │   ├── polyglot
 │   │   │   └── src